 A typical investor will be seeking to achieve a return on their investment in the medium to long term.

-The Net Asset Value of the Fund is expected to be moderately volatile.
 The anticipated volatility is expected to be similar to the Benchmark (as defined herein).
-Accordingly, the Fund is suitable for investors who are prepared to accept a moderate degree of volatility.
+Accordingly, the Fund is suitable for investors who are prepared to accept a significant degree of volatility.

 Bloomberg reference/ISIN: